Ernest Reyer: Biography

 Ernest Reyer was born in Marseille.
 His father, a notary, did not want his son to take up a career in music.
 However, he did not actively block his son's ambitions and allowed him to attend classes at the Conservatoire from age six to sixteen.
 In 1839, when he was 16 years old, Ernest traveled to north Africa to work under his brother-in-law, head of accounting for the Treasury Department in Algeria.
 The job was not a good fit with Reyer's nonchalant and undisciplined temperament.
 From administrative documents, it is apparent that Reyer wrote innumerable youthful essays and stories, and original dance pieces.
 Some of his early compositions achieved local notoriety and received favorable comments in the Algerian press, including a Mass performed at the cathedral that was performed for the arrival of the Duke of Aumale in 1847.

-Reyer returned to Paris during the events 1848.
+Reyer returned to Paris during the events of 1848.
 During this period, he was introduced to various eminent artists, including Gustave Flaubert and Théophile Gautier.
 Southern France and Provence held its allure, and Reyer returned there to socialize with local people with whom he loved to play dominoes while smoking a pipe.
 He said that his pipe was his best source of inspiration.

 His aunt, Louise Farrenc, professor of piano at the Conservatoire and a talented composer in her own right, directed Reyer's early musical studies.
 In 1850, he composed a symphonic ode entitled Le Sélam for soloists and chorus to words by Gautier.
 Four years later, in 1854, he composed music for an opera in one act, Maître Wolfram ("Master Wolfram"), whose libretto was by Joseph Méry.
 Hearing a performance of this work at the Opéra Comique, Berlioz recognized Reyer's talent.
 He said that Reyer's output had "nothing in common with the somewhat affected, somewhat dilapidated approach the Paris muse [...].
 His melodies are natural [...].
 There's heart and imagination there."

 Gradually, some fame came Reyer's way.
 In 1857, the critic Charles Monselet wrote: "Is this a musician who writes, or a writer who makes music?
 I do not know, but I am hopeful that this spirited boy will make his way to singing and writing."
 Admittedly, Reyer was not (yet) unanimously praised and some critics pointed-out that his orchestration had not achieved a level of musical genius.

 The following year he composed a ballet, Sacountalâ, with a story, once again, by Gautier, the plot of which was based on Kālidāsa's Shakuntala.
 The ballet was given twenty-four performances through to 1860.